 Seven Sirens is among some 20 veteran-owned breweries who collaborated on a double IPA that was released for Memorial Day weekend, with proceeds benefiting a veterans assistance group.

-Eight Oaks Farm Distillery, U.S. Army
+Eight Oaks Farm Distillery

 7189 Rt.
 309, New Tripoli, PA 18066

-Pennsylvania’s only veteran-owned, family-run, farm distillery creates award winning spirits with a focus on making the Lehigh Valley community a better place.
+Pennsylvania’s only veteran-owned, family-run, farm distillery creates award-winning spirits with a focus on making the Lehigh Valley community a better place.
 One way Eight Oaks Farm Distillery does this is through partnerships with three nonprofit organizations: Cancer Support Community of the Greater Lehigh Valley, Farmer Veteran Coalition, and Parkland CARES Food Pantry, where a portion of every purchase goes directly to one of those three organizations.
-Grains and other ingredients are grown on-site or sourced locally from the farms of friends and neighbors to give a true seed to glass experience.
+Grains and other ingredients are grown on-site or sourced locally from the farms of friends and neighbors to give a true seed-to-glass experience.
 The name also has some roots to it.
 For the "Oaks," it's the oak tree that was used for centuries to age spirits.
 The oak represents strength, nature, and longevity.
 The number 8 has always been significant to Founder and CEO, Chad Butters’ family.
 His grandfather lived in a time when people wrote letters.
 He often worked away from home, and his dad told him the story of when his father wrote these letters, he would sign off with a number 8.
 He told him that the 8 was representative of the 8 letters in "I Love You."
 When his dad wrote him letters as a kid, he continued the tradition, and Chad has carried that tradition on with his family.

-Bank Street Creamery, U.S. Coast Guard
+U.S. Coast Guard

 15 S. Bank St., Easton, PA 18042